mims-harvard/MedTok/README.md

 ## 💡 How to train MedTok?

-To train MedTok, please first download [raw data](data_link) to 'dataset/' and then run:
+To train MedTok, please first download [raw data](data_link) to 'Dataset/' and then run:

 ```bash
 python train_MedTok.py
 ```

 ## 🛠️ How to use MedTok?

-MedTok is a medical code tokenizer.
-When you are trying to use MedTok to tokenize a medical code, please just run the following command:
+We provide two ways to use MedTok.
+One is using this codebase to run inference script to get all tokens, the other is accessing MedTok by [MedTok](add links).

 ```bash
 python inference.py
 ```
-By running this python file, you could get all tokens and embeddings generated for all medical codes considered in this paper.

-You could also use [MedTok](add links) to access MedTok.
-Here is the example:
+or

 ```bash
 from transformers import AutoTokenizer
 tokenizer = AutoTokenizer.from_pretrained("MedTok")